 Most road bikes come with calliper brakes, but disc brakes are becoming more popular too, for which you’ll need a disc compatible fork, such as the Enve 2.0 Road Tapered Disc fork.

-A frame that comes with a 100mm cross-country fork like the RockShox 30 Gold TK as standard simply won't be designed to take the stresses that a 160mm travel all-mountain or enduro racing fork will put on it, plus it will impact your frame geometry negatively and make the bike handle very poorly.
+A frame that comes with a 100mm cross-country fork like the RockShox 30 Gold TK as standard simply won't be designed to take the stresses that a 160mm travel all-mountain or enduro racing fork will put on it.
+Plus, it will impact your frame geometry negatively and make the bike handle very poorly.

 Forks offer their suspension travel via either an air spring or a coil spring.
 Coil springs offer predictable and smooth performance but air springs have an advantage in that they can be adjusted to suit rider weight.
 How much a fork compresses under your weight – known as 'sag' - is very important as it allows the fork to extend into dips as well as absorb bumps.

-The Fox 32 Float which comes in either a cheaper 'Evolution' model or higher level 'Factory' spec.
+The Fox 32 Float is one such example and comes in either a cheaper 'Evolution' model or higher level 'Factory' spec.
 The difference is that the cheaper unit uses an 'open bath' damper where the damping oil can mix with air inside the fork, meaning that on rough descents the damping control becomes compromised.
-On the more pricey fork, a cartridge damper which isolates the oil from the air is used to give consistent performance.
+On the more expensive fork, a cartridge damper which isolates the oil from the air, is used to give consistent performance.

 Steerer tubes are the part of the fork that inserts into the frame and is clamped by your stem.
 There are a number of different standards for steerer tubes.
 Many older frames use straight 1.125” steerers, but in recent years tapered steerers, which go from 1.125” at the stem end to 1.5” at the lower end have become more common.
 These offer much greater stiffness and strength but aren't compatible with older frames.